dave4420/findmypast-take-home-test/README.md

 # Building and Running

 1. [Install the Haskell Stack build tool][stack].
-Install on macOS/Linux/\*BSD if possible, as the Haskell has never been terribly reliable on Windows.
+Install on macOS/Linux/\*BSD if possible, as the Haskell toolchain has never been terribly reliable on Windows.

 [stack]: https://docs.haskellstack.org/en/stable/README/